Family Switch: Production

 In February 2021, it was reported that Jennifer Garner would star in the film, then titled Family Leave.
 By November 2022, Ed Helms was reported to star in the film, with McG serving as director.
 In December 2022, Emma Myers and Brady Noon were cast as the children of Garner and Helms' characters.

 Principal photography took place in Los Angeles in February 2023, with Marc Spicer serving as the cinematographer.

 The film features a number of songs, including multiple renditions of "Santa Claus Is Comin' to Town", in one of which Weezer joined the lead cast.
 Other songs include "Seven Nation Army" and "Bust a Move".

 Release

 Family Switch was released on Netflix on November 30, 2023.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 37 out of 100, based on eight critics, indicating "generally unfavorable" reviews.

 Owen Gleiberman of Variety wrote, "Family Switch has bits and pieces of amusement, but mostly you want to swap it for a better movie".
 Angie Han of The Hollywood Reporter said: "The body-swap comedy isn't good so much as it is completely and totally innocuous.
 Its characters are drawn in the broadest of strokes and the plot points unfold along creakily predictable beats, but it's too blandly sweet to be irritating or offensive.
 If you're just looking to fill a movie-shaped hole in your holiday plans, that might make it passable enough."